any news about it ? want to know details of it .Parrikar couldn't even get the armed forces to agree to allow 10% of the capacity for export.

 I personally feel GOI should just gift 10 of these anti ship missiles to Vietnam as friendly gesture.

-Who capped the numbers, if not demand?
-Saying that we are not exporting as we are not able to meet our own needs means-Their production capacity is designed for exports.
+Their production capacity is designed for exports.
 They will make 200+ jets a year and the US forces will absorb 150 a year, which leaves 50+ for exports.
 There are other production lines around the world too, like Italy and Japan.

 Whereas Brahmos production does not meet the armed forces' requirements alone.